deepakgoyal17/Convolutional-Neural-Networks/Melanoma Detection Assignment/readme.md

 Model we have created is able to provide an accuracy of 88% on train and 79 % on validation data.
 Though we could increase the accuracy by adding more layers and neurons, doing dropouts and batch normilizations etc.

+Model was created using some of the agumentation techniques to increase the accuracy and avoid overfitting.